This is the multi-page printable view of this section. Click here to print.

 Detailed description

-• Start with a lowercase English letter and use lowercase English letters, numbers, and the special character (-) within 3 - 20 characters
+• must start with a lowercase English letter and be entered using lowercase English letters, numbers, and special characters (-) within 3 - 20 characters

-Node Pool > Server TypeRequiredVirtual Server server type of worker node
+Node Pool > Server TypeRequiredVirtual Server server types for the node

 • Standard: Standard specifications commonly used

-• High Capacity: Large-capacity server specifications above Standard
+• High Capacity: Large-scale server specifications beyond Standard

 • GPU: GPU specifications available when securing resources for special requirements such as AI/ML

-Node Pool > Server OSRequiredWorker node’s Virtual Server OS image
+Node Pool > Server OSEssentialNode’s Virtual Sever OS image

 • Standard: RHEL 8.10, Ubuntu 22.04

-• Custom: Custom image for Kubernetes created from Virtual Server product (RHEL, Ubuntu)
+• Custom: Custom image for Kubernetes created from the Virtual Server product (RHEL, Ubuntu)

 • SSD: High‑performance general volume